Erik-KIPU/Erik-KIPU/README.md

 ![Header Image](https://fanzon-portal.ru/upload/iblock/4f5/4f5212a9ac6010c663d1554f40d869d0.jpg)

-# Hi, I'm Erwin!
-But you can just call me Eric. 👋
+# Hi, I'm Ervin!
+But you can just call me Erik. 👋

 I am a programmer passionate about development and learning new technologies.
 In the world of code, I enjoy solving complex problems and finding elegant solutions.